 However, if you or someone looking to invest in Share Market, few questions may click in your mind like – What is Share Market and how it Works?
 How to Invest in Share Market or Stock Market in India? or What are the assets or Financial Instruments being traded in Stock Market?

-Well, here is a guide to get started in Share market investment in India.
+Well, here I am sharing a guide to start investing in Indian Share market.

 In this guide I’ll be discussing step-by-step about, how to start Investing in Share Market in India?

 So let us have a look at Share Market step-by-step guide to getting started being a beginner in Indian Stock Market.
 This guide will explain you getting started with Investing in Share Market in 7 simple steps:

 - Demat Account

 If any want to carry out any financial transaction in India the primary requirement is PAN or Permanent Account Number.
 Permanent Account Number is unique 10 digits Alpha-numeric number assigned to an individual by the Tax Authorities of India for assessing their tax liabilities.

 Now a days PAN is required for opening a bank account, investing in Shares, mutual funds & other financial instruments, filling Income Tax returns etc.

 So, the most and first thing you will require to be able to start investing in Shares in India is a PAN card, you have to get it first.